How to Become a Travel Nurse

 There is a shortage of all RNs.
-Advances in technology that allow people to live longer along with the increasing age of the baby boomer generation has increased the need for nurses.
+Advances in technology that allow people to live longer along with the increasing age of the baby boomer generation have increased the need for nurses.
 Because of this, the Bureau of Labor Statistics expects the job growth outlook for registered nurses will be around 19% between 2012 and 2022, which is faster than average.
 Travel nurses can expect a comparable rate of growth.
 There has been an increase of RNs entering the job market so in general, nurses with a bachelor’s degree will have better prospects.